AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### ECH blocking

-If enabled, AdGuard strips Encrypted Client Hello parameters from DNS responses.
+This option makes AdGuard strip Encrypted Client Hello parameters from DNS responses.

 #### Ignore unavailable outbound proxy

-Enable this feature to make AdGuard send DNS requests directly if the outbound proxy is unavailable.
+This option makes AdGuard send DNS requests directly if the outbound proxy is unavailable.

 #### Try HTTP/3 for DNS-over-HTTPS upstreams

 By default, all DNS requests for DNS-over-HTTPS are sent via HTTP/2 protocol.
-If enabled, AdGuard uses HTTP/3 to speed up DNS query resolution for DoH upstreams.
+This option makes AdGuard use HTTP/3 to speed up DNS query resolution for DoH upstreams.

 #### SERVFAIL failure response

-Once enabled, AdGuard sends a SERVFAIL response to the client if all upstreams, including fallback ones, fail to reply.
+This option makes AdGuard send a SERVFAIL response to the client if all upstreams, including fallback ones, fail to reply.
 When this setting is disabled, no response is sent to the client.

 #### Use fallback for non-fallback domains

-Enable this feature if you want AdGuard to use fallback upstream for all domains.
+This option makes AdGuard use fallback upstream for all domains.
 Otherwise, fallback upstream will only be used for fallback domains and search domains if the corresponding option is enabled.

 #### Validate DNS upstreams

-Enable to make AdGuard test DNS upstreams before adding or updating custom DNS servers.
+This option makes AdGuard test DNS upstreams before adding or updating custom DNS servers.

 ### Filtering

 #### Capture HAR

 Here you can enable HAR file capture.
 Use it only for debugging purposes!
-If the setting is enabled, AdGuard will create a directory named "har" inside the app cache directory.
-It contains information about all filtered HTTP requests in HAR 1.2 format and can be analyzed with the Fiddler program.
+This option makes AdGuard create a directory named "har" inside the app cache directory that contains information about all filtered HTTP requests in HAR 1.2 format and can be analyzed with the Fiddler program.

 ### HTTPS filtering